It can be hard to determine if an article is scholarly or popular. Here are some clues that can help!

 Reliability: Is the information accurate and dependable?
 Do the facts match up?

-Credibility: Is the author an expert?
+Credibility: Is the primary voice an expert?
 What are their credentials?
+Primary voice could mean author or interviewee.

 Validity: Where is the information coming from?
 It is personal opinion or research-based?
 Is there a bibliography or works cited section you can refer to?